mklarqvist/tachyon/README.md

 ### Highlights of Tachyon
 * **Self-indexing**: Tachyon always builds the best possible index and super-index (indexing of the index for even faster queries) given the input data (irrespective of sorting).
 There are no external indices as data are stored in the file itself.
 * **Integrity checking**: The `YON` specification enforces validity checks for each data field and across all fields through checksum validation.
 Guaranteed file integrity when compressing/decompressing and encrypting/decrypting.
-* **Encryption**: Natively supports block-wise, field-wise, and entry-wise encryption with all commonly used encryption models and paradigms
+* **Encryption**: Natively supports block-wise, field-wise, and entry-wise encryption with all commonly used encryption models and paradigms through [openssl][openssl]
-* **Compression**: Tachyon files are generally many fold (in many cases many 10-100-fold) smaller than standard formats
+* **Compression**: Tachyon files are generally many fold (in many cases many 10-100-fold) smaller than current file-formats
-* **Field-specific layout**: In principle, Tachyon is implemented as a standard column-oriented database management system with several layers of domain-specific heuristics providing
+* **Field-specific layout**: In principle, Tachyon is implemented as a standard column-oriented management system with several layers of domain-specific heuristics providing fast and flexible data queries
 * **High-level API**: User-friendly C++/C API for quering, manipulating, and exploring sequence data with minimal programming experience
 * **Comaptibility**: We strive to provide API calls to return YON data streams to any of the file-formats we are supplanting.
 This allows for immediate use of Tachyon without disrupting the existing ecosystem of tools

 ---

 ## Benchmarks
 Some benchmarks: these results may be subject to change at any time.
-The following table shows data for the 1000 Genomes Project Phase 3 release (in megabytes; 1 MB = 1E6 bytes).
+The following table shows data for the 1000 Genomes Project Phase 3 release (2,504 samples, in megabytes; 1 MB = 1E6 bytes).
 The uncompressed file size represents the amount of bytes needed to be parsed internally

 | Contig | BCF-compressed | BCF-uncompressed | YON-compressed | YON-uncompressed | YON-fold | BCF-fold | Uncompressed-fold |
 |--------|----------------|------------------|----------------|------------------|----------|----------|-------------------|